jhrmnn/pyberny/docs/getting-started.rst

      -s host port, --socket host port
                            Listen on given address

-A call with ``--init`` corresponds to initializing the ``Berny`` object where the geometry is taken from standard input, asssuming format ``--format``.
+A call with ``--init`` corresponds to initializing the :class:`~berny.Berny` object where the geometry is taken from standard input, assuming format ``--format``.
 The object is then pickled to ``berny.pickle`` and the program quits.
-Subsequent calls to ``berny`` recover the ``Berny`` object, read energy and gradients from the standard input (first line is energy, subsequent lines correspond to Cartesian gradients of individual atoms, all in atomic units) and write the new structure estimate to standard output.
+Subsequent calls to ``berny`` recover the :class:`~berny.Berny` object, read energy and gradients from the standard input (first line is energy, subsequent lines correspond to Cartesian gradients of individual atoms, all in atomic units) and write the new structure estimate to standard output.
 An example usage could look like this:

 .. code:: bash